-Figure 4.12: projection of periodic orbit 34 with Fibonacci combinatorics 4.5 Break-up process of Hénon renormalization In an attempt to describe a global renormalization theory, we focused the heteroclinic web and we used the topological definition of renormalizability, as was introduced in [9], and considered extending this globally in the parameter domain.
-In this section we discuss the breaking procedure of renormalizability, along the curve $\Gamma{2^n}$ .
-Definition 4.5.1.
-A Hénon-like map is said to be 2-renormalizable if it has two saddle fixed points.
-One is a regular saddle $\beta_0$ , with positive eigenvalues and the other is a flip saddle $\beta_1$ with negative eigenvalues, such that the unstable manifold $W^u(\beta_0)$ intersects the stable manifold $W^s(\beta_1)$ in a single orbit.
-It is illustrated in Figure 4.13.
-If F is 2-renormalizable then there exists a disc D which is bounded by the local unstable manifold of the point $\beta_0$ and local stable manifold of the point $\beta_1$ , such that $F^2|D$ is invariant.
+Figure 4.10: projection of periodic orbit 13 and 21 with Fibonacci combinatorics 4.5 Break-up process of Hénon renormalization boxes In an attempt to describe a global renormalization theory, we focused on the heteroclinic web and we use the topological definition of renormalizability, as was introduced in (de Carvalho et al. 2005), and considered extending this globally in the parameter domain.
+In particular, in this section we discuss the breaking procedure of renormalizability, along on this curve Γ{2^n} .
+Definition 6 A Hénon-like map is said to be 2-renormalizable if it has two saddle fixed points.
+One is a regular saddle β_0 , with positive eigen values and the other is a flip saddle β_1 with negative eigen values, such that the unstable manifold $W^u(\beta_0)$ intersects the stable manifold $W^s(\beta_1)$ in a single orbit.
+It is illustrated in Figure 4.11.
+If F is 2-renormalizable then there exists a disc D which is bounded by the local unstable manifold of the point β_0 and local stable manifold of the point β_1 , such that $F^2|D$ is invariant.

-Figure 4.13: A renormalizable Hénon-like map When the unstable manifold $W^u(\beta_0)$ , touches or crosses the stable manifold $W^s(\beta_1)$ , then it it not 2-renormalizable.
+Figure 4.11: A renormalizable Hénon-like map When the unstable manifold $W^u(\beta_0)$, touches or crosses the stable manifold $W^s(\beta_1)$, then it it not 2-renormalizable.
 In this case, there is no disk of period 2, hence no period 2 cycle exists.
-This is illustrated in Figure 4.14 and Figure 4.15.
-Definition 4.5.2.
-First bifurcation moment: The unstable manifold $W^u(\beta_0)$ touches the stable manifold $W^s(\beta_1)$ at a point $p_0$ .
-This is the point where the first bifurcation happens.
-It is illustrated in Figure 4.14.
+This is illustrated in Figure 4.12 and Figure 4.13.
+Definition 7 First bifurcation moment: The unstable manifold $W^u(\beta_0)$ touches the stable manifold $W^s(\beta_1)$ at a point p_0 .
+This is the point where the first bifurcation moment happens.
+It is illustrated in Figure 4.12.

-Figure 4.14: Left: first bifurcation moment at $b_1$ on $\Gamma{2^n}$ ; Right: Magnification around the point, where the unstable manifold touches the stable manifold
+Figure 4.12: Left:first bifurcation moment at b_1 on Γ{2^n} ;Right:Magnification around the point, where the unstable manifold touches the stable manifold